 The Dean of MCHHS holds the highest level of authority within the MCHHS Simulation Center.

-Oversees the strategic direction, overall management, and integration of the simulation center within the McQuery College of Health and Human Services and Missouri State University as a whole.
+Oversees the strategic direction, overall management, and integration of the simulation center within the McQueary College of Health and Human Services and Missouri State University as a whole.

 Responsibilities include: